SuperNova76/TopCPToolKit/docs/settings/truth.md

 :   the suffix (string) to use when looking for the histograms.
 The default is `_3iter_2023_LUX`.

 `nominalOnly`
 :   whether to disable systematics and run only the nominal NNLO reweighting.
-The default is `False`.
+The default is `True` (PMG recommendation: compare only the nominal NNLO weight).

 !!! success "Registers the following variables:"
     - `NNLO_type_weight`: NNLO weight (overall normalised to 1), where `type` reflects the `reweightType` option